opentable/slate/source/index.md

 ## capacity

-Partners support the capacity-based model by publishing their capcity which details the number of bookings that they are willing to take along with the period of time for which they are willing to be taken.

-Partners can override the capacity for a given day by simply publishing a new capacity document for that day.
-The capacity document may contain more than one shift for the day.
-However shifts may not overlap in time.
+The capacity entity is used by parteners to communicate the availability they are offering OpenTable diners for booking.
+OpenTable will attempt to consume this capcity until none is left.
+Partners are free to re-publish their capcaity as often as needed to either increase or decrease the allocation of inventory to OpenTable.
+The capacity document may contain more than one shift for the day; however shifts may not overlap in time.

 ###ENTITY